Dynamic Quantile Function Models

-\subsubsection{The family of Apatosaurus distributions}
+\subsubsection{The Family of Apatosaurus Distributions}

 The tail shape parameter $h_{t}$ must be non-negative for the transformation in \eqref{eq:gh_trans} to be monotonically increasing in $z_{u}$ and thus one-to-one.
-It can be challenging to model the conditional distribution of $h_{t}$ or an obvious transformation of it, because $h_{t}$ can become empirically very close to zero for many days.
-Furthermore $h_{t}$ can also become very large (close to 0.5) occasionally, for example, on days the so called ``flash-crashes" occur.
-For the above reasons, we develop a novel family of distributions, termed the Apatosaurus family, for the modelling of $h_{t}$, which shows a good fit of the data empirically.
+It can be challenging to model the conditional distribution of $h_{t}$ or its logrithmic transformation, because $h_{t}$ can become empirically very close to zero for many days.
+Furthermore $h_{t}$ can also become very large (close to 0.5) occasionally, for example, on days when so-called ``flash-crashes" occur.
+For the above reasons, we develop a novel family of distributions, termed the Apatosaurus family, for the modelling of $h_{t}$, which shows a good fit to the data empirically.

-The Apatosaurus is a family of non-negative distributions constructed using a mixture of a truncated-skewed-t and an Exponential distribution.
-Depending on its parameters, the distribution can take on a variety of general shapes including having no mode, one mode, and one mode and one antimode.
-Notably, the Halphen distribution system \citep{PerreaultBobeeRasmussen1999, PerreaultBobeeRasmussen1999b} is able to take on a qualitatively similar set of shapes, however for our purpose of modelling $h_{t}$, the Apatosaurus distributions show a better fit to the data compared to the Halphen system.
+The Apatosaurus is a family of non-negative distributions constructed using a mixture of a truncated-skewed-$t$ and an Exponential distribution.
+Depending on its parameters, the distribution can take on a variety of general shapes including having one mode at zero, one mode away from zero, and two modes.
+The random variable $h \sim F_{\mathrm{Apat}}(h; \mu, \sigma, \eta, \lambda, \iota, w)$ has a density function given by